 Stethoscope – Each nursing student needs a stethoscope.
 One option is MDF MD One, and it may be ordered online with 21 colors to choose from.
 MDF Instruments offers a discount and free shipping to all SAU nursing students who order online.
 This stethoscope has a lifetime warranty and a free parts-for-life program.

 Textbooks – All textbooks adopted for the nursing curriculum will be stocked in the SAU bookstore.
-While we do realize that textbooks are expensive, we do discourage renting textbooks because many of them will be used throughout the entire nursing program.
+While we do realize that textbooks are expensive; we discourage renting textbooks as many of them will be used throughout the entire nursing program.